Use a manifest file to configure your app

 mapps init -t <YOUR_API_TOKEN>

-Each app feature uses a build.kind value that determines how the feature is implemented and deployed.
-The manifest itself doesn't create deployments; it only references code that already exists.
+Each feature uses a build.kind value that determines how the feature is implemented and deployed.
+The manifest itself doesn't create deployments; it only references preexisting code.

 build.kind: "monday-code"